armijnhemel/proximity_matcher_webservice/examples/software_heritage_licenses/README.md

 -rw-rw-r-- 1 armijn armijn 479M Feb 20 15:11 licenses-tlsh.pickle
 ```

 and contains 5,184,281 unique TLSH hashes.
+This is about 1,000,000 fewer files
+than in the archive with files from Software Heritage.
+This is because the
+archive from Software Heritage also contains binary files like images, but
+also because the parsing process sanitises the input (only looks at files with
+valid UTF-8 characters and also get rids of duplicates that only differ in
+whitespace).
+For some files no TLSH hash could be computed.

 When loaded into the server, the server takes around 3 GiB of memory: